elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 ## Summary

-We implemented all simplifications above and they will be available in full in Elixir v1.20.0-rc4.
-At the moment, we have measured clear impact from the left-hand side optimizations, allowing us to drastically improve the type system performance when checking thousands of clauses or large structs.
+We implemented all simplifications above and they will be available in full as part of Elixir v1.20.0-rc4.
+At the moment, we have measured clear impact from the "literal on the left-hand side" optimizations, allowing us to drastically improve the type system performance when checking thousands of clauses or large structs.
 At the moment, we did not spot any scenarios where the right-hand side optimizations were useful, most likely because it does not show up in codebases (yet).

-We will continue assessing the performance of the type system based on community feedback as we add more features.
+We will continue assessing the performance of the type system as we add more features based on community feedback.